-The Company carries on the business of insurance of its policyholders against legal costs and expenses as defined in the Rules of the Company.
+The Company, a monoline insurer, carries on the business of insurance of its policyholders against legal costs and expenses as defined in the Rules of the Company.
 UKDE cedes approximately 90% of its business to UKFDD.
 The legal group in turn retrocedes 90 per cent of its business with The United Kingdom Defence Insurance Association (Isle of Man) Limited ("UKDIA").

-This SFCR presents only the results of the Company.
+This report presents solely the results and Solvency II position of the Company.

-For Solvency II purposes the Company business is classified as legal expense insurance.
+For Solvency II purposes the Company's business is classified as legal expense insurance.

-The number of ships entered in the Company as at the year-end on 20 February 2022 was 501, compared to 5 during the year ended 20 February 2021.
-The financial year ended in 2021 was the first year of operations and the Company had limited transactions.
-In terms of tonnage, the Company insured 24,852,524 tonnes during the year ended 20 February 2022 compared to 48,000 tonnes insured during the year ended 20 February 2021.
+The number of ships entered in the Company as at the year-end on 20 February 2023 was 526, compared to 501 during the year ended 20 February 2022.
+In terms of tonnage, the Company insured 24,840,796 tonnes during the year ended 20 February 2023 compared to 24,852,524 tonnes insured during the year ended 20 February 2022.